eXist-db/atom-existdb/README.md

 Just in case hyperclick doesn't work for you: place the cursor inside a function call or variable and press `cmd-alt-g` or `ctrl-alt-g`.

 #### Symbol browser
-To quickly navigate to the definition of a function or variable, you can also use the symbol browser: press `cmd-ctrl-r` or `ctrl-shift-r` to get a popup showing all functions and variables which are visible to the code currently open in the editor.
+To quickly navigate to the definition of a function or variable, you can also use the symbol browser: press `cmd-ctrl-r` or `ctrl-alt-r` to get a popup showing all functions and variables which are visible to the code currently open in the editor.

 Type a few characters to limit the list to functions or variable containing that string sequence.
 Press return to jump to a highlighted item.

 #### Refactoring
 You will notice that if you place the cursor inside a variable name, other occurrences of the same variable within the current scope will be highlighted.
-To rename the variable, press `alt-cmd-r` or `ctrl-shift-r`.
+To rename the variable, press `cmd-alt-v` or `ctrl-alt-v`.
 This will select all occurrences and you can type as usual to change them all simultaneously.
 Once you're done, press `ESC` to get back to the single cursor.

 ![XML Editing](https://raw.githubusercontent.com/wolfgangmm/atom-existdb/master/refactor.gif)